mdrocan/Fronius-stats/README.md

 ## Next steps

-Save data to a database.
+- Save the data to a database.
-Visualize the data.
+- Visualize the data.